Olex2/Olex2Manual/Tasks/04_structure_refinement.md

 - Refs (total): the number of reflections read from the hkl file.
 - Refs (uni) is the number of unique reflections, after merging equivalent reflections and rejecting systematic absence violations.
 - Refs (Fo> 4sig(Fo)): cutoff for defining `observed data'.
-- R_{int}: measure of `equivalence' of symmetry equivalent reflections.
-Lower the R_{int}: is better.
+- Rint: measure of `equivalence' of symmetry equivalent reflections.
+Lower the Rint: is better.
 A high value indicates bad data, poor absorption correction, or wrong space group (i.e. Laue symmetry).
 - R (sigma): measure of the precision of the resulting mean intensities.
 Large values indicate that the data is very weak and/or data were incorrectly processed.
 - F000: This is the scattering factor (F) for the hkl = 000 reflection.
 The value is equal to the number of electrons in the unit cell.